snowplow/snowplowanalytics.com/_posts/2018-08-15-snowplow-sql-runner-0.7.0-released/index.md

 $ ./sql-runner -fillTemplates -playbook integration/resources/good-postgres-with-template.yml -var username=postgres,password=,host=localhost
 {% endhighlight %}

+Note that with the `-fillTemplates` flag, no SQL will actually be executed.

 <h2 id="consul-lock">4.
 Consul locking</h2>

 The `-consulLock` option can be used to allow for local playbooks to be run, while using Consul for locking.

+SEE QUESTION FROM ALEX HERE: https://github.com/snowplow/sql-runner/issues/96#issuecomment-414084012

 <h2 id="other-changes">5.
 Other changes</h2>

-* Snowflake target configuration will now not error if you include the region variable for a user in the default Snowflake region.

-* A dedicated return code(8) will be returned if no queries are run.

-* Use of godep has now been replaced with dep.
+This release brings a whole host of other updates:

 * A random number templating function has been added - use `randomInt` in your SQL templates.
-Thanks to community member [tclass][tclass] for contributing this feature!
+Thanks to community member [Tobi][tclass] for contributing this feature!
+* SQL Runner now returns a dedicated exit code (8) if no queries are found to be run

-* During dry run, connection to targets will be attempted and appropriate `SUCCESS` and `ERROR` messages will be output to the console.
+* During dry run, SQL Runner will now attempt to connect to targets, printing corresponding `SUCCESS` and `ERROR` messages to the terminal
+* Our Snowflake target configuration now lets you include the region variable for the default Snowflake region (previously this would error)
+* Use of godep has now been replaced with dep

 <h2 id="upgrading">6.
 Upgrading</h2>